AdamUWA/capstone/report-long.md

 My role was team leader...

-I utilised generated code sparingly, preferring to leverage library/API documentation and traditional programming techniques of writing, testing, and debugging in conjuction with ituition lead trial and error.
+I utilised generated code sparingly, preferring to leverage library/API documentation and traditional programming techniques of writing, testing, and debugging in conjuction with intuition lead trial and error.

 ## Methods & Results